Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

   * We are optimizing for raw latency, the lower the better.
   * I have randomly select a bunch of queries (each with different bottleneck profile) and measured how each change impacted it's performance.
   * I ran each query 20 times to warmup the CPU, after that I ran the same query another 1000 times and collected the time taken as a whole and in each crucial step, with this we have time/iter.
   * For those who say that that's not a good benchmark and I should have used criterion with statistical analysis and blah blah blah...
-All I can say is both of my system (spoiler alert) are pretty reproducible (up to 5 us on the whole benchmark, not per iter, per benchmark run !!!) if I run the same benchmark twice.
-So this is good enough.
+All I can say is both of my system (spoiler alert) are pretty reproducible, up to 10us per iter.
   * The core that I run the code in on my `isolcpus` list (the physical and mt part) and I used `taskset` everytime...
 Nothing else was running on the system while collecting data.
   * So after the CPU is warm the time in each iteration is pretty damn consistent, so that's why I consider this good enough.
   * The dataset used is the same used by Doug, [MS MARCO](https://microsoft.github.io/msmarco/), containing 3.2M documents, around 22GB of data.
 It consists of a link, question and a long answer, in this case we only index the answer (so 20/22GB of data) (in the original article only 1M documents were used, but in here we ingest all of it).